-2.5 PATIO
+2.5 WALKWAY

-The patio has settled differentially.
-This was probably caused by inadequate preparation of the soil prior to the placement of the concrete.
-This condition can be repaired by pressure grouting the sunken portion of the patio or by removing and replacing it.
-The patio remains functional despite this condition.
+The walkway has cracked and settled differentially.
+The walkway remains functional despite this condition.
 However, the raised edges of the concrete can be a trip hazard for some people.
+Grinding down the raised edges of the concrete will mitigate the hazard.
 Repairs should be made as necessary.